Squibs/freeCodeCampOLD/Front End Development Certification/jquery-playground/README.md

 ##### Basic Notes

 - jQuery is the most popular JavaScript tool of all time.
-- All jQuery is done outside of HTML; in the head, or a seperate JavaScript file
+- All jQuery is done outside of HTML; in the head, or a separate JavaScript file
-- Code put inside a document.dready function will run as soon as your browser has loaded your page.
+- Code put inside a document.ready function will run as soon as your browser has loaded your page.
 	- Without the document ready function the code may run before your HTML is rendered which could cause bugs
 - All jQuery functions start with $ (dollar sign operator, bling)
 - ```$("STRING")``` is a selector; ```.addClass("animated bounce");``` is adding a css class to the selected